 This week marks the 30th anniversary of the NBA's 1991 Eastern Conference Finals.
 Chicago versus back-to-back NBA Champion, Detroit.

-For context, Chicago and Detroit had met in each of the previous three postseasons.
+Chicago and Detroit had met in each of the previous three postseasons.
 In 1988 it was the ECSF (Pistons 4-1).
 In 1989, Chicago went one better, meeting Detroit in the ECF (Pistons prevailed 4-2).
-In 1990, Chicago took Detroit to the brink of extinction in the ECF, before Detroit’s experience – and a deciding-game seven at The Palace of Auburn Hills – saw the Pistons advance to (and win) the NBA Finals for the second time in a row.
+In 1990, Chicago took Detroit to the brink of extinction in the ECF, before Detroit’s experience saw the Pistons advance to - and win - the NBA Finals for the second time in a row.